 How long does it take to arrange a bridging loan?

-Speed really is the key for bridging lenders and they are fully geared up to work at lightning pace.
-WE have seen cases go to offer within 48 hours and complete a few days later, although the average turnaround time from application to completion would be 10-15 working days.
-While a bridging loan may be arranged much quicker than could be achieved through a traditional bank, most bridging finance companies still apply sensible and relatively conservative lending criteria.
-Usually such lenders are smaller nimble operations and specialise in doing all of the usual checks that a bank will do but without the encumbrance of bank bureaucracy.
+Speed really is the key for bridging lenders, and they are fully geared up to work at lightning pace.
+We have seen cases go to offer within 48 hours and complete a few days later, although the average turn-around time from application to completion would be 28 days.
+While a bridging loan can be arranged much quicker than a traditional loan, most bridging finance companies still apply strict lending criteria.
+Usually, such lenders are smaller, nimbler operations and specialise in doing all the usual checks that a bank will do, but without the encumbrance of bank bureaucracy.

-The loan terms can be as short as one day, and usually up to a maximum of 18 months.
-Loan amounts generally start at around £50,000 and some lenders have no maximum.
+The loan terms can be as short as three months or up to a maximum of 18 months.
+Loan amounts generally start at around £50,000, with some lenders having no maximum.